You are listening to the Sean Hannity Radio Show Podcast.

 Those legs are translucent.

-And you know, you're sitting there with your picnic basket like Yogi Bear, and you're and you're watching the lunar eclipse, and I'm just thinking, and probably you know, sipping on Boone's Farm Strawberry Hill.
+And, you know, you're sitting there with your piccanic basket like Yogi Bear and you're watching the lunar eclipse.

 That's how I envision it.

-Well, I had sunscreen, you know.
+Well, I have sunscreen, you know.

-There was there were a lot of uh there were a lot of people everywhere.
+There were a lot of people everywhere.

-A lot of liberals like you wanted to see the eclipse also, so they went to Oregon, of course.
+A lot of liberals like you wanted to see the eclipse also.

-One extra day to see it.
+I took one extra day to see it.

 It was pretty amazing.

-You should go see it next time you're gonna be able to do that.
+You should go see it next time.

 Well, listen, I'm fascinated by it all.

-I would even think on a lot of the issues, I mean, I I would even imagine that you believe that the rules of engagement that Obama put in place were so stringent that it literally tied the hands.
+I would even think on a lot of the issues, I mean, I would even imagine that you believe that the rules of engagement that Obama put in place were so stringent that it literally tied the hands.

-Every military guy that I talked to between last night and today that I know, they're like, Oh, thank God, we if you don't send us to go fight a war and then put handcuffs on us like Obama did.
+Every military guy that I talked to between last night and today that I know, they're like, oh, thank God.

 Well, you know, there are two sides to that.